Author - Mimi Nguyen (Optometrist)

 A dilated eye examination enables your optometrist to check the peripheral areas inside your eyes for any abnormalities.
 This is recommended as part of a routine eye exam, especially if you are over 60; if you are highly myopic (shortsighted); or if you have never had such an eye exam before.

 If you would like to have a dilated eye exam or if the optometrist has recommended one, eye drops are required to dilate the pupils, and take 30-40 minutes to work.
 Alternatively, if you are rushed for the day and a dilated eye test is not urgently required, you can reschedule the dilation some time in the future.
-To prepare:

-If you have never had a dilated eye exam before, let your optometrist know whether you have any allergies to eye drops in the past.
+If you have never had a dilated eye exam before, let your optometrist know whether you have had any allergies to eye drops in the past.

 Organise someone to drive you to your eye exam, or take public transport on the day, as it is not recommended for you to drive after the test for about 4-6 hours.